Maccabiah Games: Winter Maccabiah

 Bronze medal from the winter games in Banska Bystrica, 1936, in the Jewish Museum of Switzerland's collection.

 Prior to World War II there was an attempt to organize a winter Maccabiah.
-Due to the relatively warm temperatures in Palestine, the winter Maccabiot were organized in European nations.
+Due to the relatively warm temperatures in British Mandate Palestine, the winter Maccabiot were organized in European nations.
 The 1st Winter Maccabiah was held in Zakopane, Poland, February 2 to 5, 1933.
 The games were met with great opposition; the Gazeta Warszawska newspaper encouraged Polish youth to intervene during the games to prevent the "Jewification of Polish winter sports venues".

 A second attempt at the winter games was relatively successful.
 The 2nd Winter Maccabiah took place February 18 to 22, 1936, in Banská Bystrica (then Czechoslovakia).
 At the games, 2,000 athletes from 12 nations participated.

 For 85 years, these were the only winter Maccabiah games to be held and the only two Maccabiot that did not take place in the Land of Israel.
 During these years, the Maccabi did run smaller regional winter games.
 Then, the 3rd Winter Maccabiah took place from January 1 to 9, 2023, in Ruhpolding, Germany.
 At the games, 400 athletes from 20 nations participated.